about Push to log your mobile and bluetooth network!

 USE WHITE BACKGROUNDUse this if you don't like the default black background.

 FOREGROUND SERVICEUse this option to have the app log while the app is not active in the foreground.
 A special android service is created to continue the logging in the background (for most android devices).
+This option is not available for the Lite-version available on Google Play.

 MORE SETTINGSThis menu gives you some more options to choose for.